tylersernett/netflixclone/README.md

 8. wrap relevant parts of App.js in `<AuthContextProvider>` tags

 Problem: How to update the 'hero movie' at the top?
-Solution: pass the setHeroMovie function two components deep: init [heroMovie, setHeroMovie] in Home.
+Initial Solution: pass the setHeroMovie function two components deep: init [heroMovie, setHeroMovie] in Home.
 Then pass setHeroMovie to each Row.
 Then have each Row pass the function to each Movie.
+New Problem: Sloppy to pass to child, then from child to grandchild.
+New solution: Incorporate useContext to the 'deep' children can more easily access state